Roads to Japan - Our map (Sep 2025)

 Cons

 Not a strength: I don't see us having the church planters gift set.
-We tend toward serving and supporting in a church, and reaching people for Christ in the context of our lives.
+We tend toward serving and supporting in a church.

 Childcare: If requires finding childcare for the little one both me and Louise would need to attend language school.